arielle10/DC-Bus-Stop-Equity-Analysis-Shiny-App-/README.md

 * Data Storytelling
 * Public Policy and Equity Analysis
 * R Programming

-## Key Takeaways

-This project demonstrates how data science tools can be used to analyze public transportation policy and communicate complex findings through interactive visualizations.
-By combining geographic, demographic, and statistical analysis, the application helps users better understand how transit system redesigns may impact different communities throughout Washington, DC.

 This project was completed as a team project for a Data Science course at American University.